 The art of using intensity as a leadership tool is finding the right balance between personal humility and professional will to ensure that you are perceived as focused and committed, not angry or irrationally obsessed.
 There’s most definitely a fine line between the two.
-Cross this line in the wrong direction and instead of promoting a high performance team, you’re likely to be in the running for a@@hole of the year in the boss category.
+Cross this line in the wrong direction and instead of promoting a high performance team, you’re likely to be in the running for [email protected]@hole of the year in the boss category.

 4 Key Rules for Getting Intensity Right: